Think-and-Dev/Whistleblower/docs/project_overview.md

 ## Introduction

-The following project focuses on the development of an advanced image recognition system with artificial intelligence (AI) capabilities, integrated into the Cartesi infrastructure.
+The project focuses on the development of an advanced image recognition system with artificial intelligence (AI) capabilities, integrated into the Cartesi infrastructure.
-This project is being carried out by a team from [Think and Dev](https://thinkanddev.com/), a pioneering technology company focused on the development of highly complex systems using blockchain and AI.
+This project is being carried out by a team from [Think and Dev](https://thinkanddev.com/), a pioneering technology company focused on the development of highly complex systems using different state of the art technologies, like blockchain and AI.

 **Whistleblower** is a decentralized application implemented using [Cartesi Rollups](https://github.com/cartesi/rollups) and was developed as part of Cartesi's grants program.
 You can find our comprehensive proposal by following this [link](https://governance.cartesi.io/t/ai-powered-system-for-detecting-license-plate-violations-on-vehicles/206/1).